cuga-rajal/opensim_apple_arm64/README.md

 -------------
 **To build arm64 libraries from source**

-The instructions that follow aren't really needed by anyone unless you want to build the libraries yourself for some reason.
+The instructions that follow aren't really needed unless you want to build the libraries yourself for some reason.
 They are included here for reference.